Johnston & Harnett County Criminal Defense

 Why Choose Our Criminal Defense Team

 North Carolina takes criminal offenses seriously.
 The state uses a structured sentencing system that considers both the severity of the offense and the defendant's prior record level.
 Under this system, judges have limited discretion in sentencing, which means the classification of your charge and your criminal history directly determine the range of possible punishment.
-Having an attorney who understands how to navigate this system is critical to achieving the best possible outcome.
+Having an attorney who knows the Johnston and Harnett County District and Superior Court judges, prosecutors, and procedures is critical to achieving the best possible outcome.

-At Vasquez Law Firm, our criminal defense attorneys have over 30 years of combined experience defending clients in District Courts, Superior Courts, and federal courts across North Carolina.
+At Vasquez Law Firm, our criminal defense attorneys have over 70 years of combined attorney experience defending clients in the Johnston County Courthouse in Smithfield and the Harnett County Courthouse in Lillington.
 We handle cases ranging from misdemeanor traffic offenses to serious felony charges including drug trafficking, assault with a deadly weapon, and homicide.
 Our approach is thorough and aggressive: we investigate every detail, challenge improper police procedures, file appropriate motions, and prepare every case as if it is going to trial.

 One aspect that sets our firm apart is our deep understanding of how criminal charges affect immigration status.
 Many law firms handle criminal defense without considering the immigration consequences of a plea deal or conviction.
 At Vasquez Law Firm, our criminal defense and immigration attorneys collaborate on every case involving a non-citizen defendant.
 This dual expertise has saved many of our clients from deportation that would have resulted from an uninformed plea agreement.

-Whether you are facing charges in Charlotte, Raleigh, Smithfield, or anywhere else in North Carolina, our criminal defense team is ready to fight for you.
+If you are facing charges in Johnston or Harnett County, our criminal defense team is ready to fight for you.
 Call 1-844-967-3536 for a free, confidential consultation.
+If your charges are venued in another NC county, we will help you connect with trusted local criminal defense counsel.

 What Our Clients Say